SiaFoundation/siad/doc/Merge Requests.md

 in the current merge request, not in a follow up, in order for a merge request to be approved.

-**NTH**: The `NTH` prefix indicates that a discussion would be nice to have.
-A developer can either address this in the current merge request or a follow up issue could be created.

 **PP**: The `PP` prefix indicates that a discussion is a personal preference of a reviewer.
 The developer can decide how they want to handle this discussion and choose to incorporate the feedback or not.

-**FU**: The `FU` prefix indicates that a discussion is intended to be addressed in a follow up and shouldn't be addressed in the current merge request. `FU` is used to avoid merge request bloat and keep the merge request diff contained.
+**F/U**: The `F/U` prefix indicates that a discussion is intended to be addressed in a follow up and shouldn't be addressed in the current merge request. `F/U` is used to avoid merge request bloat and keep the merge request diff contained.

-**Q**: The `Q` prefix indicates that the reviewer has a question.
-Questions are not necessarily blocking, it is helpful for developers to `@` the reviewer in their response so they are notified in case the merge request is approved and merged in the meantime.

 ## Follow Ups
 For comments that are resolved into follow up issues, the expectation is that